 Because of the way the legislation was drafted, many casual workers ended up earning that $750 for just a single 4 hour shift a week.
 It was far more than they ever earned and they didn’t have to work.
 Whilst many employees did the right thing and worked some extra shifts to help out, there were just as many who refused, preferring instead to take advantage.
 I know one thing – these are the very employees who will not have a job later.
 That’s very short sighted thinking.
 What you do today does matter.

 Difficult times, such as what we’re going through right now, are the times when leadership is needed the most.
-You must develop your leadership skills today, so that you’re ready for the challenge tomorrow.
+The leadership skills you developed before is what helped you navigate out of the covid pandemic.
+If you hadn’t developed your leadership skills yesterday, you would not have been ready for the challenge tomorrow.
 Leadership really does matter.
 And what you do today does matter.

 There is an old Chinese proverb that says, “When the winds of change blow, some people build walls and others build windmills.”
 What will you build?